kamitu-sm/kubernetes/k8s on CentOs8/Initializing your Cluster.md

 # Initializing your Cluster #

-Please make sure you have read through the readme and prepared the setup before attempting the below
+Please make sure you have read through the pre-flight checklist and prepared the setup before attempting the below

 ### Considerations about --apiserver-advertise-address and --control-plane-endpoint ###